axa-rev-research/2026-EPFL-QHackathon/README.md

 ### Extra

-If you have time, provide a classical benchmark to your problem using:
+If you have time, think about how you would apply a classical benchmark to your problem using any of:
+- Exact algorithms
 - Simulated annealing
-- Greedy heuristics
+- Greedy/Genetic heuristics
-- Any simple classical optimizer of your choice
+- Any classical optimizer of your choice

-Then compare the classical and quantum results:
+and if you can apply your classical approach and compare to your quantum results:
 - Solution quality
 - Runtime
 - Scalability
-- Parameter sensitivity
+- Hyperparameter sensitivity